Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 5 Benefits Homeschool Holiday Breaks

-Does taking a break from homeschooling help us in any way?
+Does taking a break from homeschooling actually help?
+Yes, it does!

-Over the past 14 years, I’ve found that taking some time away from our regular homeschool schedule has allowed:
+Over the past 14 years, I’ve found that stepping away from our regular homeschool schedule has allowed me to:

-- me to plan and reflect on the past few months
+- Reflect on the past few months and plan ahead

-- time to connect as a family and learn together
+- Connect as a family and learn together

-Give yourself and your family some time off from the “regular” schedule.
-You will be glad you did.
+Give yourself and your family permission to step away from the “regular” schedule.
+You’ll be glad you did.

 Homeschooling Through The Holiday Season